| |

 Once the labels are all cut out, cut them into individual words, and weed them using the weeding tool.

-I love how these garden markers turned out, and I think I might buy another pack of them to add even more labels around my garden.
-They’re really simple and easy to read from a distance and they look really professional.
+I love how these garden markers turned out, and I think I might buy another pack of them to add even more labels around my garden and in some flower pots.
+They're really simple and easy to read from a distance and they look really professional.
 I also love that they were very inexpensive to make.

 Personalized Garden Pots